-The Statistics page displays a collection of metrics that you can use to monitor the performance of your YouTrack Standalone server.
+The Server Metrics page displays a collection of metrics that you can use to monitor the performance of your YouTrack Standalone server.
 When users report that YouTrack is slow, use these metrics to help diagnose the problem.

 Use this information to determine where these files are located when you need to upgrade or restore your installation.